atlassian/data-center-helm-charts/docs/CONFIGURATION.md

 When all the required information is provided in this way, the database connectivity configuration screen will be bypassed during product setup.

+## Namespace

+The Helm charts are not opinionated as to whether they have a Kubernetes namespace to themselves.
+If you wish, you can run multiple Helm releases of the same product in the same namespace.

 ## Clustering
 By default, the Helm charts are will not configure the products for Data Center clustering.